Dance Teacher Biographies

 Maria’s pleased that her daughter, Marija, began taking classes with Ms Chloe at age 3 in 2013 and has been dedicating herself to dance ever since.
 The family tradition continues!

-Jazz, Funky Hip Hop/ Jazz, Creative Dance, Ballet, Flamenco
+Jazz, Lyrical, Ballet, Funky Hip Hop/ Jazz, Flamenco

 Ms. Kostecka, a Seattle native, began dancing at the age of 5.
 She has studied a wide variety of dance genres such as Ballet, Pointe, Lyrical, Musical Theater, Character, Contemporary, Flamenco, Latin, Tap, Jazz, Hip Hop, Salsa, Tango, Afro-Caribbean, Puerto-Rican Dance, Ballroom, Baroque, Improvisation and Swing.
 She has performed in numerous production at the 5th Avenue Theater, as movie extras and in music videos, as well as other productions through the Seattle Area.
 She has studied singing and acting to support her passion in Musical Theater and Character.